With these tips, you’re bound to find the perfect piece.

-The Urban Dictionary defines thrifting as follows: When one visits several different thrift shops, second-hand shops and vintage clothing stores in the hopes of buying several items of cheap and unusual clothing and other items.
+The Urban Dictionary defines thrifting as follows: When one visits several different thrift shops, second-hand shops, and vintage clothing stores in the hopes of buying several items of cheap and unusual clothing and other items.
 One usually does this with friends.

 Yep, definitely me!
 I go shopping in search of cheap and unusual clothing.
-Even in my earlier days shopping at the mall, I wanted things that not everyone would like or wear.
+Even in my earlier days of shopping at the mall, I wanted things that not everyone would like or wear.
 I always tried to be different and look differently.
 Then, I was introduced to thrifting and that was a game changer.
 Granted, I was extremely late to the thrifting party compared to others, but I’m making up for lost time.

-Thrifting has taken my personal style to a whole new level, and for that I am super grateful!
+Thrifting has taken my personal style to a whole new level, and for that, I am super grateful!
 I’m not sure how to explain it, really.
 Finding such unique pieces pushes your creativity when determining your sense of style.
 For the most part, there are no mannequins or salespeople to assist you.
 You are on your own when deciding how to put your outfits together.
-But never fear, I am here to give you a few of the tips that I’ve learned the hard way.
+But never fear; I am here to give you a few of the tips that I’ve learned the hard way.
 Hopefully, my tips will spare you a little bit of time and trouble.

 The Game Plan

 When I go into a thrift store I do not look at every piece.
 That would take forever.
 I typically know what I am looking for.
 I like dresses, skirts, vests, long sleeve blouses and blazers -- ok maybe the entire store, don’t judge!